 Raised in New York and Boston, Mary has lived in Atlanta since 1984.
 She has worked primarily in the medical field during her career and has served in various capacities at medical facilities including Scottish Rite Children's Hospital, Emory University Department of Medicine, and The Emory Clinic.
 Devoted to the brain tumor cause since 1999, Mary initially provided support to adult patients and families in Atlanta and worked on a special project for the North American Brain Tumor Coalition in 2001.

 She has been with the Brain Tumor Foundation for Children since June of 2001.
-Mary has four children and lives in Sandy Springs, Georgia, with her husband Wayne.
+Mary has four children and lives in Marietta, Georgia, with her husband Wayne.

 Tammy Bates is a native of Atlanta.
 She has worked primarily in customer service & management in the corporate world but has spent the last eight years as the Site Director for a private Christian school.
 There, her primary responsibilities included developing the early education program, managing the facility, and creating the best school experience for the children and their families.
 Tammy has been married to her wonderful husband Vince for 25 years.
 They have been blessed with two terrific boys, Brockton, 16 and Brody, forever 8.
 They live in Dallas, Georgia and attend Grace Baptist Church.